hubba180/StateAndNationalParks.Solution/README.md

 ### **Routing Conventions:**

 ### The following end points have been tailored to the National Parks.
-In order to access state park objects,
+In order to access state park objects, see description below

   * *Method* GET: ```http://localhost:5000/api/nationalpark```
       * Returns a list of the first 25 National Parks